Jingjiao Documents: Terminology

 There is no agreed upon name for the collection of texts as a whole.
 The Japanese scholar P. Y. Saeki described them as the "Nestorian Documents," which has continued to be used.
 More recent scholars have moved away from the language of "Nestorian" and simply use the Chinese term, describing them as "Jingjiao Documents."

-Martin Palmer has attempted to describe these collectively as sutras to connect the documents to Buddhism, given their tendency to use Buddhist terminology.
+Sinologist Martin Palmer has attempted to describe these collectively as sutras to connect the documents to Buddhism, given their tendency to use Buddhist terminology.
 But this is partly related to the names of a subset of the Jingjiao texts which bear the character jing (經).
 While it is often used to translate into Chinese the Buddhist idea of a sutra, Palmer explains that the character actually means "sacred literature."
 The character is also used to speak about "classical texts," such as the Confucian Four Books and Five Classics (四書五經), and in the modern rendering for the Bible, Shengjing (聖經).
 Many of the Jingjiao texts do not use jing but lun (論), which carries a different meaning of "discourse" or "treatise."